 Customs, Traditions & celebrations

 Christmas or ‘Navidad‘ is a festival that is religiously celebrated in Spain.
-Christmas Day is not a flamboyant affair like in the other countries and is usually a soft event.
+This day is not a flamboyant affair like in other countries and is usually a soft event.
 The holiday season starts on December 8th, which inaugurates and celebrates the feast of the ‘Immaculate Conception‘.

-Christmas celebrations in Spain only begin during the second half of the month of December.
+This celebration in Spain only begins during the second half of the month of December.
 During this period, the streets and towns are decorated with Christmas adornments.

 Spanish Nativity Scene

-On the morning of the ‘Epiphany’, a special Christmas cake called ‘Roscón‘ is shared among the family.
-This cake is shaped in the form of a roll (Yule Log) and flavoured with cream.
+On the morning of the ‘Epiphany’, a special cake called ‘Roscón‘ is shared among the family.
+This cake is shaped in the form of a roll (Yule Log) and flavored with cream.
 Dishes made from the freshest seafood are the main food for Christmas feasts.

 ¡Feliz Navidad y próspero año nuevo!

 Please click here to see more of our blog posts!